DIY Valentine Placemats and How to Use Them

 Valentine placemats can be used as oversize Valentine cards.

-Valentine placemats made with paper hearts and doilies.
-Use them as oversize Valentine cards.
+Valentine placemats made by kids using paper hearts and doilies.
+Turn them into oversize valentine cards.

 The placemats start with a plastic placemat base.
 I bought six placemats for $10.98 ($1.83 each).
 An overlay of contact paper preserves the design and makes the placemats wipeable.
 The placemats aren’t so durable as to last over many meals, but they’ll be good enough to enjoy for awhile.

-The beauty of these placemats is that they’re easy for most children to make with a little help from an adult to apply the contact paper.
+The beauty of these placemats is that they’re easy for even younger children to make with a little help from an adult to apply the contact paper.

 Valentine placemats can be used to set a festive, family Valentine's Day party table.